 Though all states use MAGI-based FPL ratios when assessing Medicaid eligibility, the FPL Ratio eligibility threshold is state-specific.
-States may set different eligibility thresholds for children, parents, pregnant women, and newly-eligible adults.
+States may set different eligibility thresholds for children, parents, pregnant women, and newly eligible adults.
 To assess an individual's Medicaid eligibility, we compared their family's FPL ratio to the eligibility threshold for the state corresponding to that individual's eligibility pathway.
 Recipients of Supplemental Security Income (SSI) are also typically eligible for Medicaid through the elderly/disabled eligibility pathway.
 Thus, we also assumed those reporting SSI were Medicaid eligible.

-We also assess eligibility for federal subsidies on the insurance marketplaces.
-To be eligible for the subsidies, one must have an FPL ratio between 100% and 400%, must not be eligible for Medicaid, must not have access to employer coverage, and must not be an undocumented immigrant.
-We assume those who are not enrolled in employer coverage do not have access to employer coverage.
-For those with FPL ratios between 100% and 400% of the FPL Marketplace subsidies are calculated using the following formula:
+We also assess eligibility for federal subsidies on the Marketplaces.
+To be eligible for the subsidies, one must have an FPL ratio between 100% and 400%, must not be eligible for Medicaid, must not have access to affordable employer coverage, and must not be an undocumented immigrant.
+For those with FPL ratios between 100% and 400% of the FPL, Marketplace subsidies are calculated using the following formula:

-Premium Subsidy = max[0, Second Lowest Cost Silver Plan Premium -HIU MAGI Premium Cap Percentage]
+Premium Subsidy = max [0, Second Lowest Cost Silver Plan Premium -HIU MAGI Premium Cap Percentage]

-The premium cap percentage is set by policy and varies by income from 2.08% to 9.86% in 2019.9 As premiums are dynamically set within the model, the exact subsidy will vary under different policy scenarios.
+The premium cap percentage is set by policy and varies by income from 2.07% to 9.83% in 2021.9 As premiums are dynamically set within the model, the exact subsidy will vary under different policy scenarios.
 However, we treat the product of the HIU MAGI and the Premium Cap Percentage as exogenous and calculate this amount for each eligible family during this module.